Coronavirus outbreak in China January to July 2020

 Monday 30th March

 The restrictions in China are now gradually easing with only 4% of those originally infected still in recovery.
 Some of the temporary Hospitals have been closed.
-The concern of the authorities is now to prevent the virus coming back in with travellers put into 14 day quaratine.
+The concern of the authorities is now to prevent the virus coming back in with travelers put into 14 day quarantine.
 There are reports of foreigners now being treated as if infected and denied access to services ➚.
-Rather silly rumours and blame for the virus continue to circulate.
-Some Chinese think it was deliberately spread by the Americans, while soem Americans continue to belive it was a Chinese bio-weapon that got out.
+Rather silly rumors and blame for the virus continue to circulate.
+Some Chinese think it was deliberately created and spread by the Americans, while some Americans continue to believe it was a Chinese bio-weapon that as accidentally released.